Civility. Courtesy. Respect. Professionalism.

 These are words that should be synonymous with “Advocate,” but in a world of high stakes, strong opinions, and a general societal decline in basic manners, how can attorneys fight the good fight while living up to these ideals – especially if the other side doesn’t?
 We set out to find examples of lawyers who model the way while providing excellent representation.

 Getting Along is Not Wrong, an initiative of the IndyBar Standing Committee on Professionalism, is the impressive collection of such positive and compelling behavior.
-Check out the entry below and continue checking back for future installments.
+Other entries can be found in the blog archives.